Where the huddle comes in

 Our newest restaurants have our iconic open kitchens – our guests get to see firsthand how fresh their meals are because the cook prepares them in plain sight, but they also have much more flexible seating.
 We still use booths and now have a range of tables our guests can string together to seat big groups.
 This has helped increase our sales, as it is now possible for large families to drop by after church or for the Little League team to celebrate over milkshakes and fries after an epic win.

-Under CEO Michael Abt, Huddle House is poised to grow beyond our Southern, Southwestern and Midwestern footprint.
-We have new menus and our best ever programs to welcome new franchisees, from single-unit owner/operators in small towns to larger investors looking to open 24-hour locations in truck stops or convenience stores.
-If you’re interested in bringing Huddle House to your community, take a look through the website and click on the links at right to learn more.
+Under CEO Michael Abt (left) Huddle House is poised to grow well beyond our Southern roots into many more available markets across the Midwest and Northeast.
+We have new menus and out best ever programs to welcome new franchisees, from single-unit owners/operators in small towns to larger investors looking to open multiple 24-hour locations in larger markets, truck stops and convenience stores.